ljoonal/BepInEx-Plugins/README.md

 ### HWID Spoofer

 Spoofs the unity getter for HWID.
-I strongly oppose anything privacy invasive, and wanted to learn modding so created this as my first plugin, thusly it was created.
+I strongly oppose anything privacy invasive, and wanted to learn modding so created this as my first plugin.

 Malicious users will always find a way to achieve the same effect (running in VM's for example).
 So I don't see an issue with providing the source code for how to do it with BepInEx.
-Since other smart modders could just look at [knah's similar MelonLoader mod](https://github.com/knah/ML-UniversalMods#hwidpatch) anyway, which was the inspiration for this plugin.
+Since other smart modders could just look at [knah's similar MelonLoader mod](https://github.com/knah/ML-UniversalMods#hwidpatch) anyway, which was the inspiration for this plugin and is licensed under the same GPL3.

 ### Frame Focus